Floyd Masson

-Floyd Masson (born 1 December 1991) is a New Zealand and Australian professional boxer.
+Floyd Masson (born 1 December 1991) is a New Zealand-Australian professional boxer.

-Masson is currently the Australian National Cruiserweight champion and the ANBF Australasian Cruiserweight champion.
-He won the Australasian title in July 2021 against Joseph Liga before winning the Australian National title in December against multiple time world title challenger Mark Flanagan.
+Masson is a former IBO World Crusierweight champion after his win over Italian boxer Fabio Turchi in April 2023.
+He has also held the IBF Pan Pacific Crusierweight title.

 Amateur boxing

 Masson fought in 45 amateur boxing fights in his career.
 Although unable to pick up a New Zealand national title, after moving to Australia and joining a new gym he managed to win Australian Golden Gloves.
 During his amateur career, Masson moved to Perth, Western Australian and was coached under Australian coach Sean Nash.

 Professional career

 Masson made his professional boxing debut in 2018 against New Zealander Jordan Mororoa.
 Masson won the fight with his opponent retiring in the corner.
 This began the winning streak for Masson.
 After a win over Abdullad Saad Alghmadi in October 2018, Masson fought in New Zealand in November 2018 for the first time since fighting as an amateur boxer.
 Before the fight, Masson stated his ambitions to win the Australian title before aiming for a boxing world title.
 Masson took on Tuvalu born New Zealand boxer Navosa Loata on the Lucas Browne vs Junior Pati undercard.
 Masson won the fight by unanimous decision, however he sustained cracked ribs during the fight.

 After a win over New Zealander Waikato Falefehi, Masson fought journeyman Roger Izonritei.
 Despite the fight being scheduled for eight rounds, Masson won the fight in the first round by knockout.
 In June 2019, Masson signed a co-managerial deal with MJA Platinum.
 In the sixth fight of his career, Masson took on Christian Ndzie Tsoye in one of the toughest fights of his career.
 The fight was for the promoters version of the Western Australia State cruiserweight title.
 Masson took Tsoye the full 8 rounds to win his first boxing title by unanimous decision.
 Masson finished his 2019 boxing year in October with a unanimous decision win over Indian boxer Kuldeep Singh.